leonardr/olipy/README.md

 gibberish.py
 ------------

-A library for those interested in the appearance of Unicode glyphs.
+A module for those interested in the appearance of Unicode glyphs.
 Its main use is generating aesthetically pleasing gibberish using selected combinations of Unicode code charts.